niinortey12/Alsamband/README.md

 ## UX

-The website designed for Alsam band, an Australian based band who have been in existence over the past 3 decades.
-It aims at enlarging their fan base.
+My objective for this website is to design a responsive website to target a larger number of audience.

-This project has been designed to increase their fan base by including their previous and future events and tours on the website.
-This incliudes videos, audios and photos of the band, thus linking their social media pages to the website.
+Photos, videos and Audios have been included in the website.
+It also has their previous and future events and tours on the website.
+Fans can also connect with them on their social media pages.

 The website consist of four Pages: